tlk/beoplay-macos-remote-cli/README.md

 connection state: disconnecting
 connection state: offline
 $
-$ beoplay-cli emulator 80 "Funkytown"
-emulating device "Funkytown" on port 80  (stop with ctrl+c) ^C
+$ beoplay-cli emulator "Beoplay Emulated Device" emulating device "Beoplay Emulated Device" on port 80  (stop with ctrl+c) ^C
 $
 ```

 ## Configuration
-The command line utility is using [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)) to discover available speakers on the local network and automatically connects to the first one found.

-This default behaviour can be changed by setting up defaults:
+Note that `beoplay-cli discover` is used to list Beoplay device names on the local network.

+A device name must be passed to beoplay-cli for regular operations such as play, pause, etc to work.
+This is be done vith the selectDevice command in interactive mode and via an environment variable in non-interactive mode.

+Device host and port are located automatically via [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)).

 ```
-$ beoplay-cli discover
-name: Beoplay M5 i køkkenet
-host: Beoplay-M5-28096178.local.
-port: 8080
-$ defaults write beoplay-cli host Beoplay-M5-28096178.local.
+$ BEOPLAY_NAME="Beoplay Emulated Device" beoplay-cli play
 ```

-It can also be changed by using environment variables:
+Host and port can be configured via environment variables as an alternative to Bonjour:
 ```
 $ BEOPLAY_HOST=macbook12.local.
 BEOPLAY_PORT=8080 beoplay-cli getSources
 ```